First inventor to file system under the America Invents Act

 First-inventor-to-file system under the America Invents Act

 The America Invents Act (“AIA”) was signed into law on September 16, 2011, but different parts of the America Invents Act take effect at different times.
-The provisions transitioning the United States from a first-to-invent system to a first-inventor-to-file system become effective March 16, 2013.
+The provisions transitioning the United States from a first-to-invent system to a first-inventor-to-file system become effective on March 16, 2013.
 However, acts of the inventor before that date may alter the results for patent applications filed after March 16, 2013, as discussed below.

 Absolute Novelty